ptsunwht.gif (5200 bytes)

 UPDATED

 KEARNY, NEW JERSEY: Is located on a peninsula formed by the Hackensack River to the east and the Passaic River to the west.
-These rivers flow into the Newark Bay located at the southern end of the city Newark.
+These rivers flow into the Newark Bay, located at the southern end of the city of Newark.
 To the west are ridges oriented roughly in a SSW to NNE direction.
 They rise to an elevation of about 200 feet at four and one-half to five miles and to 500 to 600 feet at seven to eight miles.
 All winds between WNW and NNW are downslopes subject to adiabatic temperature increases.
 This effect is evident in rapid improvements following weather systems.
-Easterly winds especially SE, cause an ocean influence on the temperatures.
-Long periods of very hot weather, are associated with a WSW flow of air, which have a long trajectory over land.
-Extreme cold come from rapidly moving outbreaks of cold air from the Hudson Bay region.
+Easterly winds, especially SE, cause an ocean influence on the temperatures.
+Long periods of very hot weather are associated with a WSW flow of air, which has a long trajectory over land.
+Extreme cold comes from rapidly moving outbreaks of cold air from the Hudson Bay region.
 The terrain of the vicinity is hilly with trees and grass.
 Kearny is 9.33 square miles.
-The annual temperature is 52°F. As for heat waves, temperatures of 100°F or greater occur once every three years.
-However such years as 1980 and 1995 and 1999 had one or more days.
+The annual temperature is 52F. As for heat waves, temperatures of 100F or greater occur once every three years.
+However, years such years as 1980, 1995, and 1999 had one or more days.
 The annual rainfall is 46.16 inches.
 The mean snowfall is 29.0 inches.
-During the past 41 years, snowfall of 6 inches or more occur on an average of twice per season.
-In 341 years, 10 years fail to produce 6 inches or greater snowfalls.
-Although, there were two seasons (1976-77 and 1995-96) there were 4 storms of 6 inch or greater snowfall and 2009-10 and 2010-11 there were 3.
-January and February had the greatest frequency during the 34 years with 9 such storms.
+During the past 48 years, snowfall of 6 inches or more has occurred on an average of twice per season.
+In 48 years, 13 years failed to produce 6 inches or greater snowfalls.
+Although there were two seasons (1976-77 and 1995-96), there were 4 storms of 6 inches or greater snowfall, and in 2009-10 and 2010-11, there were 3.
+January and February had the greatest frequency during the 48 years, with 9 such storms.
 Snowfall of 10 inches or more occur one every two winters.
-Although, out of the 41 years there were 20 winters, which failed to produce snowfalls of 10 inches or more.
-During the 34 year period, February had the greatest frequency of such storms or 5.
-Four 6 inch or more snowfalls occurred during the spring (March-May) and two 10 inch or more snowfalls also occurred in the spring months.
+Although out of the 48 years, the 23 winters failed to produce snowfalls of 10 inches or more.
+During the 48 years, February had the greatest frequency of such storms, or 5.
+Four 6-inch or more snowfalls occurred during the spring (March-May), and two 10-inch or more snowfalls also occurred in the spring months.

 • Download Record Data for Kearny, NJ (1976-2017)